 Benefits of shopping duty-free

 For one, the prices are really cheap if you are a Sri Lankan.
 You cannot simply buy most products sold at the duty-free cheaply outside.
-Especially, imported liquor and electronics are comparatively more costly in the outside market as it includes all taxes and duties.
+In particular, imported liquor and electronics are comparatively more costly in the outside market as they include all taxes and duties.
 For instance, buying a significant electronics item like a fridge, oven, or a large LED TV from duty-free makes sense.

 Depending on the local tax structure, though, the savings can be significant for certain items – up to 20% or even 30%, in products with high tax rates.
 Further, savings are especially noticeable on ‘vice’ goods such as alcohol and cigarettes, since those items tend to be taxed at higher rates.
 Incidentally, cosmetics, and clothing, may actually be more expensive at duty-free shops than at local shops.